scipipe/scipipe/README.md

 Some benefits of SciPipe, that are not always available in other systems available:

-- Inherently parallel and concurrent (Uses multiple CPU:s efficiently)
-- Easy-to-grasp behaviour (data flowing through a network)
+- *Easy-to-grasp behaviour:* Data flowing through a network.
-- Parallel: Spawns multiple tasks from the same process, for each input file
+- *Parallel:* Apart from the inherent pipeline parallelism, SciPipe processes also spawn multiple parallel tasks when the same process has multiple inputs.
-- Concurrent: Each process runs in an own light-weight thread, and is not blocked by operations in other processes except for when waiting for inputs from an upstream process.
+- *Concurrent:* Each process runs in an own light-weight thread, and is not blocked by operations in other processes, except when waiting for inputs from upstream processes.
-- Inherently simple implementaiton.
-Uses Go's concurrency primitives (go-routines and channels) to create an "implicit" scheduler, which means very little additional infrastructure.
+- *Inherently simple:* Uses Go's concurrency primitives (go-routines and channels) to create an "implicit" scheduler, which means very little additional infrastructure code.
-- Efficient: Workflows are compiled into static compiled code, that runs fast.
-- Portable: Workflows can either be distributed as go files, and be run with the `go run` command whereever a go compiled is installed.
-But workflows can also be compiled into stand-alone binaries, that will work on basically any unix-like system, including mobile (ARM) devices ([work in progress](http://dave.cheney.net/unofficial-arm-tarballs).
+  This means that the code is easy to modify and extend.
-- Flexible: You can combine processes that wrap command-line programs and scripts, with processes that are coded directly in Golang.
+- *Flexible:* Processes that wrap command-line programs and scripts can be combined with processes coded directly in Golang.
-- Debuggable(!): Since everything in SciPipe is plain Go, you can easily use the [gdb debugger](http://golang.org/doc/gdb) (preferrably with the [cgdb interface](https://www.youtube.com/watch?v=OKLR6rrsBmI) for easier use) to step through your program at any detail, as well as all the other excellent debugging tooling for Go.
+- *Debuggable(!):* Since everything in SciPipe is plain Go, you can easily use the [gdb debugger](http://golang.org/doc/gdb) (preferrably with the [cgdb interface](https://www.youtube.com/watch?v=OKLR6rrsBmI) for easier use) to step through your program at any detail, as well as all the other excellent debugging tooling for Go.
 (See eg [delve](https://github.com/derekparker/delve) and [godebug](https://github.com/mailgun/godebug)).
   In addition, you can easily turn on very detailed debug output by turning on debug-level logging with `scipipe.InitLogDebug()` in your `main()` method.
+- *Efficient:* Workflows are compiled into static compiled code, that runs fast.
+- *Portable:* Workflows can be distributed as go code to be run with the `go run` command or compiled into stand-alone binaries for basically any unix-like operating system.

 ## Known limitations